 Alphabot® technology powers the industry’s most capital-efficient, scalable, and adaptable Automated Storage and Retrieval System (ASRS) and Automated Each-Picking System.
 At its heart is a mobile bot uniquely able to operate in all three dimensions within a multilevel storage structure.
-A fleet of these robots operates within a given system under the control of a single Master Control System.
+A fleet of these robots operates within a given system under the control of a single Warehouse Control System.
 Because the bots are the only moving parts in an Alphabot ASRS – there are no lifts, conveyors, or any other material-handling mechanism – the system is highly reliable and capital-efficient.

 The Alphabot bot is uniquely able to transform itself from a mobile robot operating in two horizontal dimensions into a vertical lift, moving itself and its payload to any storage or workstation elevation, where it can then resume horizontal operation.

 These capabilities make Alphabot the most cost-effective, reliable, and space-efficient goods-to-picker technology ever created.

 - A bot brings a product tote containing up to eight products to the workstation for picking.

 - A second bot comes to the workstation with an order tote containing three empty shopping bags.

 - A human or robotic picker transfers goods from the product tote to the order tote.

 - The Master Control System continues flowing additional bots carrying product totes through the workstation to contribute to each order.

 - When each order is filled, another bot delivers a new empty order tote for the next order.